9. How to Argue Against Right-Wing Economics

 In sum, the government is always involved in business, always biasing market results, always nudging and twisting and bumping around the so-called invisible hand.
 In fact, markets would be more accurately visualized as a multiplicity of hands all engaged in a vast wrist-wrestling contest…with many of them controlled by governments.

-If conservative economists actually believed in free markets, wouldn’t they be railing against all the pro-corporate market distortions caused by government preferences?
+If Republicans actually believed in free markets, wouldn’t they be railing against all the pro-corporate market distortions caused by government preferences?
 But they aren’t.
 That’s because they don’t really want government to keep its nose out of economic decisions; they want the government to step in and prejudice the market in their favor.
 They use the term free market not as a philosophy to follow but as a rhetorical device—albeit a hugely effective one—to skew public opinion toward conservative economic policy.

 So, Americans are stuck in the wrong debate and it’s your job to change that.
 The question is not whether government should be involved in the marketplace.
 It is.
 The question is, what principles should guide government’s involvement?